ivelischpfuli/stream-manual/README.md

 \
 ![Dango idle](media/dangoTalkIdle.gif)
 \
-She can also read off randomly saved quotes.
+She can also read off randomly saved quotes, running off a modified version of chrizzz_1508's Quote System, which can be found here: https://ko-fi.com/s/8c92e53077

 # ...doll?